centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/windows-winrm-wsman-tutorial.md

 From here, you can monitor your Windows server by using the local administrator account.

 We strongly discourage the utilization of an administrator account within Centreon.

-## Dedicated User configuration
+## Dedicated user configuration

 This section describes how to configure a local user and minimum privileges to monitor your server.